 For the annual detailed sheets, throughout the year I have my own private sheet that I create and update regularly and provide to my accountant for tax return purposes.
-At the end of the year, I create a copy of this exact sheet and "black out" any private information such as client names and specific personal info (the company I pay rent to, the name of my lawyers and accountants, freelancer names, and so on).
+At the end of the year, I create a copy of this exact sheet and "black out" any private information such as my freelance client names and specific personal info (the company I pay rent to, the name of my lawyers and accountants, subcontractor names, and so on).
 Otherwise, the sheet you can see is an exact mirror of my private one.

 How come some years have "Salary/Job X" in addition to "Invoices"?